 The true boiling water and moisture maintained by steaming artichokes on the stove-top more than makes up for the extra time it takes.

-- Set the artichokes in the salted boiling water, cover the pan, reduce the heat to maintain a steady simmer, and cook 20 minutes.
+Set the prepared, trimmed artichokes in the salted boiling water, cover the pan, reduce the heat to maintain a steady simmer, and cook 20 minutes.

 Steaming artichokes in the microwave are much quicker than on a stove-top, of course.
 The slightly drier nature of the method, however, requires the very freshest of chokes to avoid a tough texture when you go to dig in.